psychemedia/storytelling-notes/gwion-bach.md

 And I am he : and well I know
 Ceridwen's power protects me still ;
 And hence o'er hill and vale I go,
-And sing, unharmed, whate*er I will.
+And sing, unharmed, whate'er I will.

 She has for me Time's veil withdrawn :
 The images of things long gone.